SAP/cloud-security-services-integration-library/token-client/README.md

 ### Common Pitfalls

 #### New warning `In productive environment provide well configured HttpClientFactory service`
-As of version ``2.10`` a warning `In productive environment provide well configured HttpClientFactory service` is exposed to the application log in case there is no user provided `HttpClientFactory` implementation that serves a well-configured ``CloseableRestClient``.
+Starting with version ``2.10`` a warning `In productive environment provide well configured HttpClientFactory service` is exposed to the application log in case there is no user provided `HttpClientFactory` implementation that serves a well-configured ``CloseableRestClient``.

 > Instead of using the default Apache Rest Client config for productive and high available applications we recommend you to customize your http client carefully.
 You may need to configure the timeouts to specify how long to wait until a connection is established and how long a socket should be kept open (i.e. how long to wait for the (next) data package).
 As the SSL handshake is time-consuming, it might be recommended to configure an HTTP connection pool to reuse connections by keeping the sockets open.
 See also [Baeldung: HttpClient Connection Management"](https://www.baeldung.com/httpclient-connection-management).<br>